cch71/T27Website/content/about/awards.md

 {{% /notice %}}

-{{% notice style="primary" title="BSA Lifegaurd" %}}
+{{% notice style="primary" title="BSA Lifeguard" %}}
 _Who will be the first?_

 Burley Boatsman
-A multi-event competion at Camp Fiesta Island - San Diego, CA
+A multi-event competition at Camp Fiesta Island - San Diego, CA

 July 2005